vikramsoni2/nextExplorer/docs/source/configuration.md

 - `PORT` – API/UI port.
 Default: `3000`.
 - `PUBLIC_URL` – Fully‑qualified external URL (no trailing slash).
 Example: `https://files.example.com`.
 Used to derive cookies, default callback, and CORS.
-- `SESSION_SECRET` – Required to enable sessions (local auth and OIDC).
-Set to a strong random string.
+- `SESSION_SECRET` – Optional.
+If omitted, the app generates a strong random secret at startup.
+Set it explicitly to keep sessions stable across restarts or to share one across replicas.

 Filesystem